- Dr. Duncan approaches her abdominoplasties with a goal of a taut, well-contoured midsection with no residual hanging skin or abdominal protrusion.

 Schedule Your Consultation

 Dr. Duncan’s artistic style results in dramatic, yet natural improvements.
-She works with each individual patient to create a personalized treatment plan based on his or her unique situation and desired goals.
+She works with each individual patient to create a personalized facial rejuvenation treatment plan based on his or her unique situation and desired goals.
 We would love to speak with you about achieving the best version of yourself.
-Call Plastic Surgical Associates in Fort Collins today at 970.493.7445 or click the button below to request a consultation.
-You can also email us any inquiries at firstname.lastname@example.org.
+Call Plastic Surgical Associates in Fort Collins today at 970.493.7445 or click the button below to request a consultation for a brow lift or facial plastic surgery.
+You can also email us any inquiries at email@example.com.